riferrei/kafka-connect-pulsar/README.md

 ## Configuration reference

-This connector is highly customizable, and the table below explains the different configurations available.
+Table below contains all the configurations that are specific to the connector.
-The table says that the properties `topic.whitelist` and `topic.regex` are mandatory but at least one of them is in fact mandatory.
+Though the table says that the properties `topic.whitelist` and `topic.regex` are mandatory, only one of them is in fact mandatory.
-They can complement each other, though.
+However, they can be used together to mix up a static and dynamic method about which topics should be read from.

 | Configuration | Description | Mandatory? | Default | Possible Values
 | ----------- | ----------- | ------------- | ------------- | ------------- |